azavea/open-data-standards/contribute.md

 #### Git Branching Model

-The Open Data Standards Report documentation follows the standard practice of using the `master` branch as main integration branch.
+The Open Data Standards Report documentation follows the standard practice of using the `master`
+branch as main integration branch.

 #### Git Commit Messages

-We follow the 'imperative present tense' style for commit messages. (e.g.
+We follow the 'imperative present tense' style for commit messages. \(e.g.
-"Create standards/general_bikeshare_feed.md")
+"Create standards/general\_bikeshare\_feed.md"\)

 #### Issue Tracking

-If you find a bug and would like to report it please navigate to the location and create an issue.
+If you find an error in the text or a missing standard,  please navigate to the relevant file location and create
+an issue.

 #### Pull Requests

-If you'd like to submit a code contribution please fork `open-data-standards` and send us pull request against the `master` branch.
-Like any other open source project, we might ask you to go through some iterations of discussion and refinement before merging.
+If you'd like to submit a code contribution please fork `open-data-standards` and send
+us pull request against the `master` branch.
+Like any other open source
+project, we might ask you to go through some discussion and
+refinement before merging.

 ## Ways to Contribute